Maharashtra Health and Technical Common Entrance Test

 Earlier the test scores were also used for admissions to Medical degree courses.
 After the Supreme Court of India insisted that only NEET can be used for undergraduate medicine admissions all over India, MHT-CET has been scrapped for medical colleges.

 The test is conducted in online mode for the first time in 2019.
 The State Common Entrance Test Cell, Maharashtra released the syllabus and marking scheme for the Computer Based Test (CBT).

+The test was also used for admissions to the undergraduate course in Planning at the College of Engineering Pune, this was changed with the introduction of a separate entrance test for Planning in 2022.